-Do you want to monitor server uptime for your WordPress site?
-Monitoring server uptime allows you to get alert notifications when your website goes down or is inaccessible.
+Do you want to monitor the server uptime for your WordPress site?

 In this article, we’ll show you how to easily monitor server uptime in WordPress.
 We’ll share multiple uptime monitoring solutions, and you can choose one that works best for you.

 The servers used by poor-quality hosting companies go down frequently and stay down for minutes or even hours.
 While many WordPress hosting companies promise 99.9% server uptime, they don’t always live up to their promise.